 Performance around the market return is a zero-sum game.
 This is either misunderstood or ignored.
 If the market returns 7%, the average rate of return of all participants in the market must equal 7% pre-cost.
 The group of all participants can not average 8% or 6% or anything different than 7% pre-cost in this example.
 If one or more participants earn more than the pre-cost market return, it is certain that one or more must earn less than the pre-cost market return.
 This is as certain as if one student earns a mark higher than the class average, at least one student must earn a mark lower than the class average.

 This is the same for a negative return.
-If the market returns -7% participants as a group must average -7% pre-cost.
-The group of all market participants can not average anything different.
-If one or more earn more than the market average, -5% for instance, it is certain that one or more earn less than -7%.
+If the market returns -7% the group of all participants must average -7% pre-cost.
+The group of all participants can not average anything different.
+If one or more within the group of all participants earn more than the market average, -5% for instance, it is certain that one or more earn less than -7%.

 This is pre-cost.
 Cost makes it worse.
 Slice off total cost from pre-market return to obtain after-cost, actual, relevant return.

-The Group of Passive Investors Always Outperform The Group of Active Investors in Any Time Period Measured.
+The Group of Passive Investors Always Outperforms The Group of Active Investors in Any Time Period Measured.

 Every market participant, whether an individual managing his own portfolio or market professional managing client money, is either a passive or an active participant.
 From the group of all participants, each is separated into one of two groups.
 A passive participant is one who is passively invested 100% of time of the period being measured.
 An active participant is one who does not meet the definition of a passive participant.
 Each participant is therefore either one or the other.
 Just as the group of all participants must average the market return, the combination of the passive participant group and the active participant group must average the market return.